FrontEndFoxes/curriculum/workshop/minis/mini1.md

 Props are custom attributes you can register on a component.
 When a value is passed to a prop attribute, it becomes a \_prop_erty on that component instance.
 In our case the `Dog` component will have a `dog` property, passed from its parent `App` component.
 :::

-Let's add a `props` option to our component.
+Let's add a `props` option to our `Dog.vue` component.
 First, we need to create an export statement inside our `script` tag (so later we will be able to import our `Dog` component inside the `App` one).
 Add this code block to `Dog.vue`:

 ```js
 <script>export default {}</script>